The law allows victims of food poisoning to file a lawsuit against the

 A restaurant may be liable for damages caused by foodborne illnesses.
 Food contamination illnesses may give rise to a personal injury claim.
 In most cases, a restaurant would be liable for an illness under California negligence laws.

 A customer who got sick at a restaurant needs to prove negligence on the part of the restaurant or restaurant employees.
-In order recover damages for a personal injury, a plaintiff needs to prove three things:
+In order to recover damages for a personal injury, a plaintiff needs to prove three things:

 - That the defendant owed the plaintiff a duty of care;